Little White Dove: Lost documentary

-During the casting process for the film, a documentary called Palomilla Brava was also being shot.
-This project was created in response to the behavior of Hugo Ortega, one of the film's investors, who was known to be lecherous towards the female candidates.
-Raúl Ruiz wanted to expose Ortega's behavior in the documentary, which was intended to provide a critical look at the casting process.
+During the casting process for the film, a behind-the-scenes documentary called Palomilla Brava was also shot simultaneously.
+This "making of" project was the first of its kind in South American cinema.
+It was conceived by director Raul Ruiz as a way of exposing and deterring producer Hugo Ortega's inappropriate behaviour towards female actors.
+The documentary was also intended to provide a critical look at the local film industry's casting process.

 The whereabouts of Palomilla Brava are unknown, as it disappeared along with the original film cans.
-Sergio Trabucco, the film's producer, has lamented the loss of the documentary as valuable material for understanding the youth of that time.
+Sergio Trabucco, the film's producer, has lamented the loss of the documentary as it provided valuable material for understanding young actors and their struggles within the local film industry in 1970s Chile.